amitguptaw/MineApp/README.md

 # mineapp

-A new Flutter projeccomplete social media app.
+A new Flutter project complete social media app.